Dungeons-and-Diamonds/Dungeons-and-Diamonds.github.io/TownyCommands.md

 feature_text: |
   ## Towny Commands
 feature_image: "/assets/banner.png"
-excerpt: "Use this page to look up a commnad for use with the TownyAdvanced plugin."
+excerpt: "Use this page to look up a command for use with the TownyAdvanced plugin."
 ---

 ### /towny